When Ice on the River is Shot with Blue…

 Go quickly under the next new moon;

-Walk home along the fenceline, and don’t forget:
+Steal home along the fenceline, and don’t forget –

-any light will serve, even if it’s not your own.
+any light serves, even if it’s not your own.

 Pull on your boots and mend the plow;